Skip to main content

 About Historic Seattle

-Water Damage Expertise in Capitol Hill, Ballard & Queen Anne
+Local Expertise in Capitol Hill, Ballard and Queen Anne

 A particular challenge in Capitol Hill and parts of Queen Anne is the combined-sewer-overflow (CSO) infrastructure common in pre-1960s construction, where storm drains and sanitary sewers share lines.
 Heavy rainfall can force sewage back into basements through floor drains - a Category 3 biohazard that requires HAZWOPER-trained crews and hospital-grade sanitation.
 In Ballard, elevated groundwater near the Ballard Locks and Salmon Bay presses against old foundation walls during wet seasons.